section-engineering-education/engineering-education/articles/embedding-a-video-into-a-webpage-using-html-and-css/Index.md

 **Step 6:** Open your HTML page.
 Locate your HTML page, where you want to paste the iframe tag.

-**Step 7:** Type or paste the iframe tag into your HTML page that you copied from YouTube.
-Below is a sample of a simple HTML page used for demonstration.
+**Step 7:** Type or paste the iframe tag you copied from YouTube into your HTML page.

 ![step 7](/engineering-education/embedding-a-video-into-a-webpage-using-html-and-css/step-7.jpg)